Fostering - Introduction, Purpose and Overview

 - Support: is provided consistently to all approved foster carers regardless of race, gender, ethnicity, disability, marital status, sexual orientation, heritage and religion;

-- Professional Assistants: are recruited, inducted and provided with training that supports Hertfordshire County Council's 'Putting People First' equalities policy.
-Professional Assistants support placements based on assessed need taking account of gender, disability, religion and ethnicity whilst promoting equality of opportunity;
+- Children's practitioners: are recruited, inducted and provided with training that supports Hertfordshire County Council's equalities policy.
+Children's practitioners support children and foster carers based on assessed need taking account of gender, disability, religion and ethnicity whilst promoting equality of opportunity;

-- Placements: The Brokerage Team match children and young people with foster carers based on the assessed needs of the child or young person and the foster carers ability to meet their needs, particularly in relation to race and ethnicity (For further information please see the Section 5.2 of this manual, Placements);
+- Placements: The Brokerage Team match children and young people with foster carers based on the assessed needs of the child or young person and the foster carers ability to meet their needs, particularly in relation to race and ethnicity (For further information please see the Section 7.2, Placements);

 - Health: relates to every child and young person's right to have their health care needs met, taking account of their individual age, gender, race, culture, heritage, ability and/or disability.
-Health incorporates mental ill health (for further information please see Section 5.7 of this manual, Health and Wellbeing);
+Health incorporates mental ill health (for further information please see Section 7.7, Health and Wellbeing);

 - Education: all children and young people have the right to fair access to educational opportunity irrespective of their race, gender, culture, ability, disability, sexual orientation and looked after status.
-For further information please see the Section 5.6 of this manual, Education, Leisure, Holidays and School Trips.
+For further information please see the Section 7.6, Education, Leisure, Holidays and School Trips.